The Blog Social

 • Clear benefit (what they’ll learn or get)

-• High-contrast colors (my brand palette with strategic pops)
+• High-contrast colours (my brand palette with strategic pops)

 • Minimal text (3-5 words per design element)